mozilla/fxa/features/FxA-45-device-registration-api/README.md

   I want to reset my password
   and be signed out of all devices, including the current device.

-* As a signed-in user,
-  I want to update my device details and see the newly-changed details automatically reflected in all open instances of the devices view.

 ### As an API consumer